 If you were to put your cash into an investment fund, it’s actually possible that not every dollar and cent is being invested.
 How is that possible?
-Well, if you or your wealth manager wanted to invest $1,000 SGD into shares that cost $300 each SGD, you’d be able to buy 3 shares.
+Well, if you or your wealth manager wanted to invest $1,000 SGD into shares that cost $300 SGD each, you’d be able to buy 3 shares.
 What would then happen to that extra $100 SGD?
 Often, that $100 SGD couldn’t go towards that same stock.
-Instead, that $100 SGD would have to be invested into other securitiers, or sit in cash.
+Instead, that $100 SGD would have to be invested into other securities, or sit in cash.

 This approach can be inefficient because it doesn’t allow you to invest in the shares you want to invest your money into, nor does it guarantee that every cent will be invested.

 Fractional shares are portions of shares that can be as precise as 1/10,000th of a share.
 With such precision, you can invest every dollar and cent exactly where you want to in order to optimise your portfolio and maximise your invested money.
 In the example above, this would mean that you could have bought 3.33 shares at $300 SGD each, investing your full $1,000 SGD.